Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD: Introduction

 \section{Introduction}

 The choice of training algorithm is a key ingredient in the deep learning recipe.
-Extensive evidence, e.g.\ \citep{keskar_large-batch_2016}, indeed shows that performance consistently depends on the optimizer and hyper-parameters.
-How and why this is the case is a key question in optimization theory and deep learning.
+Extensive evidence, e.g.\ \citet{keskar_large-batch_2016}, indeed shows that performance consistently depends on the optimizer and hyperparameters.
+What machinery induces this optimizer‑dependence is a central question in the theory of deep learning.

-Gradient Descent (GD) was shown to optimize neural networks in a regime of instability, termed Edge of Stability (\textsc{EoS}) by \citet{cohen_gradient_2021}.
-With a constant step size $\eta$, the highest eigenvalue of the Hessian of the full-batch loss---denoted here as $\lambda_{\max}$---grows until $2/\eta$ and hovers right above that value, subject to small oscillations \citep{cohen_gradient_2021,cohen_adaptive_2022,jastrzebski_relation_2019,jastrzebski_break-even_2020,xing_walk_2018}.
-Although classical convex optimization theory would call this step size ``too large’’, the loss continues to decrease.
-These works established a number of surprising facts: \textbf{(1)} that we require an optimization theory which works in more general scenarios then the classical $\eta < 2/L$; \textbf{(2)} that GD for neural networks may not stabilize at stationary points but when $\lambda_{\max}=2/\eta$; \textbf{(3)} what a source of instability of (pre-)training is: progressive sharpening; \textbf{(4)} how location of stabilization depends on the choice of hyperparameters of \textit{full-batch} optimizer.
+\citet{cohen_gradient_2021,cohen_understanding_2024} answered this question for Gradient Descent (GD): it optimizes neural networks in a regime of instability---termed the Edge of Stability (\textsc{EoS}) \citep{cohen_gradient_2021}---following the Central Flow \citep{cohen_understanding_2024}.
+With a constant step size $\eta$, the highest eigenvalue of the Hessian of the full-batch loss---denoted here as $\lambda_{\max}$---increases towards $2/\eta$ and hovers just above it, subject to small oscillations \citep{cohen_gradient_2021,cohen_adaptive_2022,jastrzebski_relation_2019,jastrzebski_break-even_2020,xing_walk_2018}.
+Although classical convex optimization theory would deem this step size ``too large’’, the loss continues to decrease.
+These works established a number of surprising facts: \textbf{(1)} we require an optimization theory which works in more general scenarios than the classical\footnote{$L$ as in $L$-smooth function.} $\eta < 2/L$; \textbf{(2)} that NN training happens in a special regime of instability, establishing what the source of it is; \textbf{(3)} how the solution found depends on the choice of hyperparameters.

-While real-world training is almost always \emph{mini-batch}---given the large amount of data---existing \textsc{EoS} analyses explicitly do not apply to this case: no curvature-type quantities, as $\lambda_{\max}$, are known to similarly affect SGD while training neural networks.
-We bridge this gap by establishing that \textbf{mini-batch SGD trains in a similar regime of instability} which we term Edge of Stochastic Stability (\textsc{EoSS}).
-Precisely, a quantity we call \textit{Batch Sharpness}, see Definition \ref{def:minibs} and Figure \ref{fig:1b_which_is_a_self-explanatory_name}, hovers around $2/\eta$ and implicitly functions as sharpness in the case of mini-batch algorithms.
+\paragraph{Contribution: \textsc{EoSS}.} Real-world training is almost always \emph{mini-batch}---given the large amounts of data.
+However, existing \textsc{EoS} analyses \textbf{explicitly state} they do not apply to this case.
+It remains unclear whether mini-batch optimizers exhibits an analogous stability-saturated regime and which curvature statistic would govern it.
+We bridge this gap by establishing that for common vision classification tasks with MSE: \begin{summarybox} \textbf{Mini-batch SGD trains in a regime of instability akin to \textsc{EoS}} which we term the Edge of Stochastic Stability (\textsc{EoSS}).
+Precisely, \textit{Batch Sharpness}, our notion of curvature, hovers around $2/\eta$ and implicitly functions as sharpness for SGD.
+This implies that:\\ \textbf{stability for SGD is stability on the mini-batch landscape.} \end{summarybox}